 I am sure there's some truth to this, but I DON'T sit around eating pizza all day.
 I run 3 to 4 times a week and eat very healthfully.
 Will these habits ease the slowing down of my metabolism?
 Or should I expect some weight gain no matter what I do (as they say will happen)?

 —Slim 'n healthy, and wants to stay that way

 Dear Slim 'n healthy, and wants to stay that way,

 Like a vintage wine, people gain a variety of finer qualities with age… maturity, wisdom, and possibly grandchildren, to name a few.
-Physical signs of aging like wrinkles or grey hair may be less welcome, so it's understandable that you are put off by the idea of putting on some extra pounds.
+Physical signs of aging like wrinkles or aches and pains may be less welcome, so it's understandable that you are put off by the idea of putting on some extra pounds.
 While you can't stop the aging process altogether, maintaining your healthy diet and exercise habits will help you preserve your slim physique.

 Gaining weight after your twenties is not inevitable, but many women (and men) do see the scale tilt upwards as they move into later adulthood.
 A variety of factors may contribute to age-related weight gain including changes in body composition, hormonal fluctuations, genetics, and exercise and nutrition habits.
 As your friends warn, it's true that metabolism slows as we get older.
 The aging process depletes muscle while increasing fat deposits.
 Fat burns fewer calories than muscle, so as your body's proportion of muscle shrinks your metabolism slows down.
 In the older years, fat tends to accumulate around the midsection, which poses more health risks than, say, thick thighs.